 Review of the Forsining Men's Automatic U0W7/A597 Wristwatch With Date Month Display

-The Forsining U0W7 borrows much of its styling from the Casablanca and, at twenty-five dollars, sells for far less that what I paid for my replica.
+The Forsining U0W7 borrows much of its styling from the Casablanca, and at $25, sells for far less that what I paid for my replica.
 I was curious to see how well it competed against my prior purchase.

 The dial—thanks mainly to Franck Muller’s original design work—is beautiful.
 Black numbers of varying size line the edge of a nicely patterned white dial.
 Two windows positioned near the top display the day of the month.
 Black rimmed subdials indicate the day of week and month.